 Profile Dr. Regula Hohl Trillini

-Regula Hohl Trillini trained as a pianist in Basel and London before studying English and German .
-Her first book, The Gaze of the Listener (Rodopi, 2008), analyzes the place of music in the English imagination from Shakespeare to the Edwardian period.
+I first trained as a pianist in Basel and London before studying English and German.
+My first book, The Gaze of the Listener (Rodopi, 2008), analyzes the place of musical performance in the English imagination from Shakespeare to the Edwardian period.

-Regula's current research focuses on intertextuality in the early modern period, including Shakespeare quotations in the seventeenth and eighteenth centuries and Shakespeare's own handling of his sources.
-Thousands of such references can be accessed in the HyperHamlet database, which Regula co-designed and continues to edit.
-Her monograph Casual Shakespeare (Routledge 2018) is based on this work and has been reviewed as representing "digital humanities scholarship at its best" (Cambridge Quarterly March 2020).
-Regula has been able to extend the database approach to early modern quotation thanks to the SNF project WordWeb / Intertextuality in Drama of the Early Modern Period.
-The WordWeb-IDEM database now maps a network of one-liners and catchphrases which links more than 400 plays written between 1533 and 1688.
+My research has focused on intertextuality in the early modern period, including early Shakespeare quotation and Shakespeare's own handling of his sources.
+Thousands of such references were collected in the in HyperHamlet database, which is currently offline.
+My monograph Casual Shakespeare (Routledge 2018) is based on this work and has been reviewed as a “superb example of today's digitally-based literary scholarship”.
+The SNF project WordWeb / Intertextuality in Drama of the Early Modern Period enabled me to extend the database approach to early modern quotation in general; the resulting WordWeb-IDEM database now maps a network of one-liners and catchphrases which links more than 5’000 passages from plays written between 1533 and 1688.

-A recent interest of Regula’s is the 17th-century scholar Johann Jacob Frey, who fell in love with Britain as a student and learnt English well enough to be ordained at Westminster at age 23.
+My most recent work is on intellectual relationships between Britain and Switzerland in the 17th century, which I am is exploring as Senior Researcher on the SNF project SwissBritNet.
+My interest in this field was first awakened by learning about the 17th-century scholar Johann Jacob Frey, who fell in love with Britain as a student and learnt English well enough to be ordained at Westminster at age 23.
 Frey’s unpublished correspondence in the UB includes high-ranking British churchmen and scholars as well as aristocratic lords and ladies.
 No wonder he felt “bound to Basel against my will” even as a highly respected Professor of Greek at our university!